Crabman-DF-Mods/dwarven-wilds/README.md

   - Other projection stones that allow one to remotely view/astrally project to the correctly set locations, so you can see it as if you were truly there. (even walk around in a certain range)

+  - Memory statues/masks; basically, a way to transmit/store memories of a specific individual inside statues (and/or masks attached to said statues).

   - They will have a cultural interest in learning all the magic they possibly can (that is procedurally generated in that world).
 Their special eye will most likely help in this regard most of the time.

   __Nomaian Staves:__ an item created by the nomai, with a built in ability to create writing, and to levitate objects/control things telekinetically.
 Obviously will need nomaian magic to be implemented.
 It will also be able to play music, and this feature will have to wait until Toady's plans to merge items into one object type are implemented.